Your gifts help us fulfill this Park Support List each year and make a huge difference for the park. Make a donation in support of a program today!

 Supplies for hands-on Junior Ranger programs

 Before this project began, we just had a few small pieces of information but no complete stories.
-In Year 1, we hired PhD student, Adam McNeil to start doing research.
-During the summer of 2018, Adam connected with local African American groups in the area around the park but with a special focus in North Carolina.
-In 2019, Adam is continuing his research and is scheduled to work with local researcher Lin Forney (Waynesville) to conduct some oral histories.
-We also hosted two community sessions (Haywood County, NC and Blount County, TN) to locate individuals with stories or other information that will be useful for this project.
-In year 3, the park will continue this work but expand the project by contracting with Latria Graham (GSMA Writer in Residence 2019) to assist in getting more information and developing an interpretative product related to the Turner family in Walker Valley.
-We also will collaborate with WCU and their team that is doing ground penetrating radar studies in slave cemeteries around Western North Carolina.
-The intent is to be able to incorporate the African American experience in the Smokies into existing and new exhibits, interpretative and education programs and possibly GSMA and other publications.
+Over the last three years, we have utilized a PHD student and park staff to conduct library research as well as connect with broader communities to discover untold stories.
+We are expanding the project by contracting with Latria Graham (GSMA Writer in Residence 2019) to assist in getting more information and developing an interpretative product related to the Turner family in Walker Valley.
+The intent is to be able to incorporate the African American experience in the Smokies into existing and new exhibits, interpretative and education programs and publications.

 This project is to update and improve the quality and consistency of information available to visitors in park bulletin boards.
-These funds will allow us to purchase a plotter so we can make in-house signs.
 Many of the current signs are out-of-date and in poor shape.
+Note: $34,000 in funds were approved in FY20, but only $6,500 was spent.

 Support for demonstrators who bring life into the historic structures in Cades Cove through music, blacksmithing, weaving, and storytelling.

 Support for ongoing Mountain Farm Museum activities throughout the year including blacksmithing, mountain farming, open-hearth cooking, gardening, heirloom apple orchard, and monthly mountain music jams.
-These funds will also support popular annual events such as Women’s Work Festival, Mountain Life Festival, and Holiday Homecoming.
+These funds will also support popular annual events such as Mountain Life Festival and Holiday Homecoming.

 Experience Your Smokies $ 500